dabico/pyrefac/README.md

 Adds a [DocString](https://peps.python.org/pep-0257/) comment to a targeted function.
 Functions are identified by their name, as well as the class they reside in.
 To target functions within the root scope, the class name should be omitted.
 If the function already has a documentation comment, its contents will be replaced.
+If the input comment does not contain any line breaks, the injected DocString will also be single-line.
+On the other hand, if the comment contains line breaks, the injected DocString will be multi-line.
+The refactoring will also ensure that the comment body is\
+properly indented.

 #### Example 1